What are UN SDGs?

-The United Nations (UN) Sustainable Development Goals (SDGs), also referred to as The 2030 Agenda for Sustainable Development, is a set of 17 Global Goals, 169 associated targets, and 230 individual indicators.
+The United Nations (UN) Sustainable Development Goals , also known as The 2030 Agenda for Sustainable Development, is a set of 17 Global Goals, 169 associated targets, and 230 individual indicators.
 This international collaboration between 193 UN Member States and global organizations and agencies is outlined in the UN Resolution A/RES/70/1 established in September 2015.

 Prior to the SDGs, the UN launched the 2015 Millennium Development Goals (MDGs), a set of 8 Global Goals outlined in 2000.
 There were mixed reactions at the close of the 2015 campaign as to the success of the project.
 Most agreed that the absence of targets and indicators hindered actionable and measurable collaborative effort.
 This aspect was purposefully incorporated in the subsequent SDGs.